Yes, you can use a hot tub in winter - it can be a cosy way to get warm on a cold day!

 Anyone who owns a car will know how difficult it can be to get it started on a freezing winter morning.
 Hot tubs have a similar issue: if you turn it off over winter, restarting it in summer will be more difficult than if you had kept it on.
 This is because of all the moving parts within a hot tub that can seize up if the tub is turned off over winter.

-We hope this blog has helped ease your mind about using your tub this winter.
+We hope this guide has helped give you the confidence to use your hot tub in winter.
+Just remember our safety tips!
 If you have any further queries, or any questions about any of our products, please get in touch and we’ll be only too happy to help.

 Buy Hot Tubs